bsrahmat/itclab-04/README.md

 The underlying difference between TCLab and BYU's TCLab product is replacing the Arduino Uno microcontroller with ESP32.
 Using this ESP32, iTCLab can connect to the Internet of Things (IoT).

-Tutorial for <b>iTCLab-03 PID Control System Introduction</b>, can be accessed at the address: https://www.academia.edu/101176526.

 <p align="center">
   <img src="https://github.com/bsrahmat/itclab-01/blob/main/itclab01a.jpg" alt="" class="img-responsive" width="700">
 </p>